TrenchBoot/linux/Documentation/x86/secure-launch.rst

 Description:

 The AP wake block buffer passed to the MLE via the OS-MLE TXT heap table is not large enough.
-This value is set by the pre-launch environment so the issue originates there.
+This value is set by the pre-launch environment so the issue most likely originates there.
 It also could be the sign of an attempted attack.

 ======  ===========================
 Name:   SL_ERROR_MLE_BUFFER_OVERLAP